-Your annual fee could be as low as about $30 for the NAB Low Fee Card, or you could pay up to $250 a year for the NAB Qantas Rewards Premium Card.
 Usually, the more features a card has – like rewards points and insurance – the higher its annual fee.

 But what if you’re paying for a premium card and find you’re not using most of its features?
 There’s no reason why you shouldn’t transfer to a lower-fee card.
 Compare our low fee cards here.

 And unless you’re a shareholder or have a NAB Choice Package, you’ll be charged an annual card fee for any card you choose.
 You really can’t avoid this fee.
 Our packages provide different discounts and benefits for an annual package fee and could help you save money overall on your home loan or other accounts.

 A cash advance means withdrawing cash or transferring funds from your credit card1.